SG Markets WebClear

 Outcomes and impact

-• Consistent layouts that improve scanability and support different types of tasks.
+improved through consistent layouts that support different types of tasks

-• A responsive interface validated across the range of client screen sizes and usage conditions.
+improved through a responsive interface validated across the range of client screen sizes and usage conditions

-• Strong alignment with the SG Markets design system, ensuring cohesion across the broader ecosystem.
+strengthened with the SG Markets design system and BU, ensuring cohesion across the broader ecosystem

 Next on